London Drum

 Stations on the route: Tower Gateway ➜ Shadwell [change train] Shadwell ➜ Whitechapel

-First and last train times on the DLR
+First and last train times

-Tube times for the Docklands Light Railway
+Docklands Light Railway timetable

 Alternative routes include Tower Gateway to Aldgate East, Tower Gateway to Stepney Green and Tower Gateway to Bethnal Green

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Whitechapel station is not wheelchair accessible
+Whitechapel is not wheelchair accessible

-Tower Gateway station entrance – There’s a lift between the entrance and the platforms.
+Tower Gateway entrance – There’s a lift between the entrance and the platforms.
 You can also use an escalator, or three flights of stairs (11 steps up +3 steps up +16 steps up)

-Whitechapel station exit – There are lifts up from the London Overground, District and Hammersmith & City platforms, and escalators from the Elizabeth line
+Whitechapel exit – There are lifts up from the London Overground, District and Hammersmith & City platforms, and escalators from the Elizabeth line

 1. From Whitechapel take the London Overground